 [Bostrom’s book is a] Gestapo-style manual

 DH does give some intellectual reasoning related to these attacks.
 I think the reasons are partially right but I also disagree significantly.
 The reasoning is unfair to Bostrom and would be inadequate to make these attacks even if DH was right about all the issues.
-If you read the book to see the context of the Bostrom quotes and understand the arguments, you may agree with DH’s claims somewhat more, but you won’t find they get any nicer.
+If you read the book to see the context of the Bostrom quotes and understand the arguments, you may agree with DH’s claims somewhat more, but you won’t find the quotes any nicer.

-Lots of the reasoning DH uses for attacking Bostrom on AI alignment and slavery is plagiarized from ET.
+Lots of the reasoning DH uses for attacking Bostrom on AI alignment and slavery is plagiarized from ET and DD.
 DH also plagiarized the view of a new AGI as similar to a child needing an education.
-Comments like “If you build an AGI, you are a parent.” are taken from ET.
-(The AGI material is easily recognizable and distinctive while also being changed enough to screw it up).
-BTW, elsewhere DH also brings up parenting to talk about it being an area heavy with static memes, which is again something he got from ET.
+Comments like “If you build an AGI, you are a parent.” appear to be taken from ET.
+Note that although the AGI material is easily recognizable and distinctive, it's also changed and wrong.
+No, building an AGI doesn't automatically make you a parent.

 Richard Dawkins